git719/maz/README.md

 |4|Automated|Environment variables|Set up attributes via environment variables|

 1. *Interactive via config file*: The calling utility sets up a way to allow setting up the `~/.maz/credentials.yaml` file with the 3 special attributes.
-For example, the [zls CLI utility](https://github.com/git719/zls) does this via the '-cri' switch, to _Set up MSAL interactive browser popup login_:
+For example, the [zls CLI utility](https://github.com/git719/zls) does this via the `-cri` switch, to _Set up MSAL interactive browser popup login_:
    ```
    zls -cri 3f050090-20b0-40a0-a060-c05060104010 user1@domain.io